dlapushin/AI-ML-revenue-forecast/README.md

 **Transformation #3**: Split the data into training and testing components.
 A reasonable rule of thumb is to use the first 65%-80% of the revenue history for model training, and leave the rest for testing/validation.
 For example, with a 3 year opportunity history, the first 2 would be used for training and the most recent used for testing/validation.

 The R code assumes you have the opportunity file in R’s working directory, and is named “my opportunities.csv”.
-You can simply make a copy of this function — oppty_file_transform() — and run it in R by providing the 4 required parameters (e.g. oppty_file_transform(“my_opportunities.csv”, “ARR_Amount__c”, 1, test_data_start_date = “2022–01–01”)
+You can simply make a copy of this function — oppty_file_transform() — and run it in R by providing the 4 required parameters (e.g. *oppty_file_transform(“my_opportunities.csv”, “ARR_Amount__c”, 1, test_data_start_date = “2022–01–01”)*

 * filename (e.g. “my_opportunities.csv”)
 * name of the amount field (e.g. “ARR_Amount__c”)
 * the number of the month starting the fiscal year (e.g. “1” for Jan, “2” for Feb, etc.)
 * the calendar date that marks beginning of test data (e.g. “2022–01–01”)

+Running this function successfully will create 3 dataframes and 1 plot:
+* df_revenue_ts
+* train
+* test
-Running this function successfully will result in 3 dataframes: df_revenue_ts, train, and test plus a formatted chart tsplot_train_test showing the weekly series broken out by train and test.
+* a chart tsplot_train_test showing the weekly series broken out by train and test

 Because they’re created inside the function using global scope definition(<<-), they can all be viewed after calling the oppty_file_transform() function.